 Welcome to the Studs Terkel Center for Oral History

 Founded in 2005, the Chicago History Museum’s Studs Terkel Center for Oral History collaborates with community partners to promote oral history as a tool of social justice.
-Through documenting everyday people’s voices, the center carries forward the legacy of well-known actor, DJ, oral historian, journalist, and writer Studs Terkel.
-The most recent oral history center projects have a youth engagement component, working with middle and high school students as oral historians.
+Through documenting diverse Chicago voices, the center carries forward the legacy of well-known actor, DJ, oral historian, journalist, and writer Studs Terkel.
+The most recent projects include a youth engagement component, training middle and high school students as oral historians.
 Over the past three years, the center has collaborated and developed projects related to the West Side communities of East Garfield Park and North Lawndale and the Chicago area’s Muslim and Polish communities.

 Chicago Muslim Project

-Through an ongoing oral history interview process, Chicago Muslim Project staff, interns, and volunteers have collected over forty oral histories since 2016 with a goal of at least sixty.
-These interviews will serve as the interpretive backbone of the Chicago Muslim Project exhibition to open at the Museum in 2019.
+Through an ongoing oral history interview process, staff, interns, and volunteers have collected more than forty oral histories since 2016 with a goal of at least sixty.
+These interviews will serve as the interpretive backbone of the exhibition American Medina: Stories of Muslim Chicago, opening to the public in October 2019.

 North Lawndale Sesquicentennial